mevadakalpesh/repo-structure/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer if this command give error add `:dev-main` at last as a version:

 ```bash
 composer require mevada-kalpesh/repo-structure
 ```
-You have to add below providers like this in config/app.php into providers array
+This step is not required but if you faceing any issue related of provider so you can add manully these provider in `providers` array in `config/app.php`

 ```bash
 Kalpesh\RepoStructure\RepoStructureProvider::class,